 - School Experience

 The SPIRE module focuses specifically upon issues that most impact upon the young person’s experience of education in the 21st Century.
-In sessions you will be asked to: consider a range of issues relating to diversity and inclusion; engage with research and policy and link all of this to your own experience in the classroom.
-In your written assignment you will choose one area from this module to reflect upon more deeply.
+In sessions you will be asked to consider a range of issues relating to diversity and inclusion, engage with research and policy and link all of this to your own experience in the classroom.
+In your assignment, you will choose one area from this module to reflect upon more deeply.